If you’re looking for a list of questions to ask your spouse to reconnect, then you’re in the right place!

 Get defensive.

-You’re going to talk about things that he doesn’t like about you.
-But remember this… he still LOVES you.
+You may talk about things that are personal, like what you do that drives your partner absolutely batty, but don’t get defensive.
+Remember this… he still LOVES you.
 Just like I still love my husband dearly even though he pees on the toilet seat and throws the occasional cup of ice cold water on me while I’m in the shower.

 Lose focus.